-AS X Recommendation Reference / Comment 7.3 Internal audit While Liberty Group does not have a formal internal audit function, the Board has adopted the Audit and Risk Committee Charter, which sets out responsibilities and processes of the Audit and Risk Committee to evaluate and continually improve the effectiveness of its governance, risk management and internal control processes.
+ASX Recommendation Reference / Comment 7.3 Internal audit While Liberty Group does not have a formal internal audit function, the Board has adopted the Audit and Risk Committee Charter, which sets out responsibilities and processes of the Audit and Risk Committee to evaluate and continually improve the effectiveness of its governance, risk management and internal control processes.
 The Audit and Risk Committee Charter is available on the Website.
 7.4 Environmental and social responsibility management The Company believes that many environmental and social benefits arise from responsible private sector development.
 It is the Company's policy to ensure that it is compliant with the relevant regulatory frameworks.
 The Board does not believe it has any material exposure to environmental and social risks.
 The Liberty Group has an ESG certification from B Corp and is committed to consistently improving its rating.
-Principle 8 - Remunerate fairly and responsibly A listed entity should pay director remuneration sufficient to attract and retain high quality directors and design its executive remuneration to attract, retain and motivate high quality senior executives and to align their interests with the creation of value for securityholders and with the entity's values and risk appetite 8.1 Remuneration committee As noted at Recommendation 2.1, a Remuneration and Nomination Committee has been appointed by the Board.
+The Company's ESG Report is available on the Website.
+Principle 8 - Remunerate fairly and responsibly ector remuneration sufficient to attract and retain high quality directors and design its executive remuneration to gh quality senior executives and to align their interests with the creation of value for securityholders and with the entity's values and risk appetite 8.1 Remuneration committee As noted at Recommendation 2.1, a Remuneration and Nomination Committee has been appointed by the Board.
 Its responsibilities include providing advice and recommendations to the Board on independent director and, executive manager: remuneration and the Company's overall remuneration policy; incentive, retention and termination policies; recruitment, succession and development programs; and performance reviews.
-The Company has disclosed in its Annual Report the number of times the Remuneration and Nomination Committee met throughout FY21 and the individual attendances of the members at those meetings.
+The Company has disclosed in its Annual Report the number of times the Remuneration and Nomination Committee met throughout FY22 and the individual attendances of the members at those meetings.
 The Board has adopted a Remuneration and Nomination Committee Charter which is available on the Website.

-ASX Recommendation Reference / Comment 8.2 Remuneration practices Details of non-executive director, executive director and executive manager remuneration for FY21 are set out in the Remuneration Report in the Annual Report.
-The Company has disclosed its policies and practices regarding remuneration of non-executive directors, and the remuneration of executive directors and executive managers for FY21.
-8.3 Disclosures regarding equity-based remuneration The Company has established an Employee Incentive Plan ( EIP ) to assist in the motivation, reward and retention of executive directors and other selected staff members.
+8.2 Remuneration practices Details of non-executive director, executive director and executive manager remuneration for FY22 are set out in the Remuneration Report in the Annual Report.

+remuneration of executive directors and executive managers for FY22.

+The Company has disclosed its policies and practices regarding remuneration of non-executive directors, and the

+ASX Recommendation Reference / Comment 8.3 Disclosures regarding equity-based remuneration The Company has established an Employee Incentive Plan (EIP) to assist in the motivation, reward and retention of executive directors and other selected staff members.
 The EIP involves the vesting of certain awards over time whereby any unvested award is subject to forfeiture in the event of separation with the Company except in the circumstances of death, incapacitation or retirement unless the Board exercises discretion to treat them otherwise.
 Details of the EIP are set out in the Remuneration Report in the Annual Report.
 Participants of the EIP are subject to the Securities Trading Policy, which restricts their ability to deal in the Stapled Securities to certain permitted trading windows as noted at Recommendation 3.2 above.